marian-nmt/marian-examples/wmt2017-transformer/README.md

 |Edinburgh WMT17| --  |  --  | 36.20 |28.30|
 |This example | 29.08 | 31.04 | 36.80 | 29.50|

 Improving on Edinburgh's system submission by 1.2 BLEU.
 Training all components for more than 8 epochs is likely to improve results.
-So could increasing model dimensions, but the could require careful hyperparamter tuning, especially dropout regularization.
+So could increasing model dimensions, but that could require careful hyperparamter tuning, especially dropout regularization.